Louis-MG/Louis-MG/README.md

 # Hello there !

-I am a bioinformatician in Quebec, Canada.
+I am a bioinformatician at the CHUL in Quebec, Canada.
 I got a Bachelor in Biology at the University of Lausanne (UNIL) in 2020 and a Msc in Bioinformatics fronm the Université Claude-Bernard Lyon 1 (France).

 # Interests:

 My main interests in bioinformatics is the development of tools.
-So far, I developed one in python, on in shell/C++, and a classifier in R.
+So far, I developed one in python, one in shell/C++, and a classifier in R.

 # Languages: